JustifiedPenguin/Ai-Council/README.md

 A local AI council that splits a single model into five debating personas, deliberates on your question across multiple rounds, and delivers a synthesized verdict from a neutral moderator.

-Originally built fo rpersonal use — figured I'd share it.
+Originally built fo rpersonal use; figured I'd share it.

 ---